vel2006/ErroxCollection/README.md

 ## ErroxWeb:

-ErroxWeb is a webscraper, it works by checking the response code of a page, if its 200 or 403 it gets added.
+ErroxWeb is a webscraper, it works by checking the response code of a page, if its 200 or 403 it gets added to a list of pages.
+It can search for directories, pages, subdomains, and page extentions if the user inputs a list for them.
+It works by using a dictonary for each of the options.

 ## ErroxVoice: